Galactic Empire: New Jedi Order

 By the time of the New Jedi Order series, the remaining Imperial military factions sign a truce with the New Republic, becoming the Imperial Remnant.
 The former enemies then become allies against the invading Yuuzhan Vong.
-A few years later, the Remnant help the Galactic Alliance fight an assimilating insect species known as the Killiks, which become a third party in the Second Galactic Civil War.
+A few years later, the Remnant helped the Galactic Alliance fight an assimilating insect species known as the Killiks.
+A few years after that, the Imperial Remnant became a third party in the Second Galactic Civil War and its post-war insurgency.
 Eventually, they make peace with the Alliance and Confederation.
 All three of these are represented by former Imperial commanders.

 Legacy

 The Star Wars: Legacy comic book series, set 127 years after the original Star Wars film, explains that, during a civil war, the New Galactic Empire known as the Fel Empire declares war on the Galactic Federation of Free Alliances (Galactic Alliance), the successor state of the New Republic, after 83 years of a cold war that began in 44 ABY.
-This conflict begins the Sith-Imperial War, which after three years leads to the eventual defeat of the Galactic Alliance and the Galactic Empire asserting its domination over the galaxy once again in 130 ABY.
+This conflict begins the Sith-Imperial War, which, after three years, leads to the eventual defeat of the Galactic Alliance and the Galactic Empire asserting its domination over the galaxy once again in 130 ABY.
 A few months later, the Sith overthrows the Fel Empire.
 The Sith Lord Darth Krayt, the leader of the One Sith, usurps the throne and forces Emperor Roan Fel to take refuge in the fortress planet of Bastion.

-In 138 ABY, the Galactic Alliance Remnant led by Admiral Gar Stazi, Fel's forces known as the Empire-in-exile led by Empress Marasiah Fel, and the New Jedi Order led by Jedi Master K'Krukk unite against Krayt's empire and eventually destroy it in the Battle of Coruscant, after a grand total of 157 years of its existence.
-The three united factions form a new galactic government called the Galactic Federation Triumvirate.
+In 138 ABY, the Galactic Alliance Remnant, led by Admiral Gar Stazi; Fel's forces, known as the Empire-in-exile, led by Empress Marasiah Fel; and the New Jedi Order, led by Jedi Master K'Krukk, unite against Krayt's empire and eventually destroy it in the Battle of Coruscant, ending 157 years of its existence.
+The three united factions form a new galactic government called the Galactic Federation Triumvirate (GFT).

 The One Sith, led by Darth Wredd, remains at large and wages a war against the GFT.
-One year later, the former Empire-in-exile works with the other two factions, killing Wredd, rounding up all surviving members including their new leader Darth Nihl, and permanently dissolving the One Sith and the Sith religion itself for good.
-The next year, the GFT defeats the secular alliances of the One Sith and in the aftermath of that conflict, the galaxy after 172 years of Palpatine's influence, enters an era of peace and unity for the first time since before the Clone Wars.
+One year later, the former Empire-in-exile works with the other two factions, killing Wredd, rounding up all surviving members, including their new leader, Darth Nihl, and permanently dissolving the One Sith and the Sith religion itself for good.
+The next year, the GFT defeats the secular alliances of the One Sith, and in the aftermath of that conflict, the galaxy enters an era of peace and unity for the first time since before the Clone Wars.